-In a world where recycling and repurposing resources becomes more and more the norm rather than the exception, reusing pallets is both an easy as well as easy way to start out your eco-friendly DIY career.
+In a world where recycling and repurposing resources becomes more and more the norm rather than the exception, reusing pallets as furniture is an easy way to start out your eco-friendly DIY career.

 Pallets are made out of highly durable, strong wood that is perfectly suited to be fashioned into all kinds of furniture without having to even think about whether your new DIY project will turn out sturdy enough to hold up however many people.